Cypriot cuisine: Vegetables

 Aubergines can be prepared in a variety of ways, including stuffed and in moussaka.
 They are commonly fried and stewed slowly in oil, where the cooking time brings out the flavour and also allows them to shed the oil they have absorbed.
-Turkish Cypriots hollow them, fry them, stuff them with tomatoes and garlic or mince meat and tomato paste, cook them in the oven and garnish with parsley.
+Turkish Cypriots hollow them, fry them, stuff them with tomatoes and garlic or minced meat and tomato paste, cook them in the oven and garnish them with parsley.

 Wednesday vegetable market in Nicosia; the root vegetable in the foreground is kolokasi.

 Pasta

 Makarónia tou foúrnou (Greek: μακαρόνια του φούρνου, Turkish: fırında makarna, English: oven macaroni) recipes vary, but usually the meat sauce in the middle is made of pork, beef or lamb, tomatoes are only sometimes used, and it is flavoured with mint, parsley or cinnamon.
 The top is sprinkled with grated halloumi or anari cheese, though cheese is sometimes added only to the white sauce.
 The traditional pasta shape for this dish is bucatini.
 This dish is also referred to as pastitsio.

 Magarına bulli is a traditional Cypriot meal made of bucatini pasta and chicken.
 This dish is widely known as one of the national dishes of Cyprus.
 Chicken is often boiled in water which is then used as the stock to cook the pasta.
 When the pasta and chicken are cooked, the pasta is often topped with lemon juice, grated halloumi cheese and dried mint.